 Both WEP and WPA keys can be cracked easier using active attacks and aireplay-ng.
 WEP keys can be cracked easier using a combination of ARP replay and ARP request reinjection.
-Unfortunately, we were unable to play with these attack methods because of our wireless card’s lack of compatibility with packet injection.
+Unfortunately, I was unable to play with these attack methods because of our wireless card’s lack of compatibility with packet injection.

 WPA2 is a common network security algorithm that is much more secure than WEP.
-Cracking WPA2 networks always involves packet injection and some tricky methods.
-The first two steps are the same as WEP cracking, sniff a network and scan for IVs.
+Cracking WPA2 networks always involve packet injection and some tricky methods.
+The first two steps are the same as WEP cracking, sniffing a network, and scanning for IVs.
 After that step, there is some variance.
-When cracking WPA2, one method is to try to deauthenticate a client in order to make them reauthenticate again (automatically as a functionality built into the operating system).
-This is so we can capture the encrypted password of the network .
+When cracking WPA2, one method is to try to de-authenticate a client to make them reauthenticate again (automatically as a functionality built into the operating system).
+This is so I can capture the encrypted password of the network .

-In order to deauthenticate someone against their AP, we can use a function built into aireplayng.
+To de-authenticate someone against their AP, I can use a function built into aireplayng.

-.cap file is the file written to by airodump-ng and the wordlist is a list of words in a file that could be possible passwords.
-This method of cracking can be a relatively slow and tedious process, taking up days or longer if the AP’s password is very secure.
-On the other hand, it can take seconds on powerful hardware with a weak to medium strength password.
+cap file is the file written to by airodump-ng and the wordlist is a list of words in a file that could be possible passwords.
+This cracking method can be a relatively slow and tedious process, taking up days or longer if the AP’s password is very secure.
+On the other hand, it can take seconds on powerful hardware with a weak to medium-strength password.
 See an example of this password cracking process below:

 “Aircrack-ng Newbie Guide for Linux.”
 Aircrack-ng.
 Web.
 1 Mar.
 2016.